schmaustech/assisted-installer-pxe-blog/README.md

 With the introduction of Red Hat Advanced Cluster Management for Kubernetes 2.5.1 we now have the capability of being able to PXE boot servers via the Cluster Infrastructure Management interface.
 This feature will breath new life into those hosts that suffered the lack of remote virtual media mounts.
 Let's go ahead and see how this new option will work in a practical example.

 First lets talk a bit about the reference architecture I am using.
-I currently have a Red Hat Advanced Cluster Management for Kubernestes 2.5.1 hub cluster running on a 3 node compact OpenShift 4.10.16 cluster with OpenShift Data Foundation 4.10 acting as the storage for any of my persisten volume requirements.
-Further I have a ISCP DHCP server setup on my private network of 192.168.0.0/24 to provide DHCP reservations for the 3 hosts we will discover via the PXE boot method and deploy OpenShift onto.
+I currently have a Red Hat Advanced Cluster Management for Kubernestes 2.5.1 hub cluster running on a 3 node compact OpenShift 4.10.16 cluster with OpenShift Data Foundation 4.10 acting as the storage for any of my persistent volume requirements.
+Further I have a DHCP server setup on my private network of 192.168.0.0/24 to provide DHCP reservations for the 3 hosts we will discover via the PXE boot method and deploy OpenShift onto.

-Before we can use the Cluster Infrastrutcture Management portion of Red Hat Advanced Cluster Management for Kubernetes we need to enable the metal3 provisioning configuration to watch all namespace.
+Before we can use the Cluster Infrastrutcture Management portion of Red Hat Advanced Cluster Management for Kubernetes we need to enable the metal3 provisioning configuration to watch all namespaces.
+We can do that with the following command if it has not been done already:

 ~~~bash
 $ oc patch provisioning provisioning-configuration --type merge -p '{"spec":{"watchAllNamespaces": true }}'